-Roku is a huge business opportunity for video publishers and media companies in 2020.
-Nearly ⅓ of all Connected TV users in the US are on Roku, and that number is projected to keep on rising.
-But the question for many businesses remains: What is the best way to create a Roku channel, and how do you make money with a Roku channel?
+The Roku platform is a huge opportunity for video publishers and media companies in 2020.
+Nearly ⅓ of all US smart TV watchers are on Roku, and that number is still rising.
+But the question for many businesses remains: What is the best way to create a Roku channel?
+And how do you make money with a Roku channel?

-There are tons of OTT tools that can help you build and monetize Roku channels.
-At MAZ, we’ve spent nearly a decade helping video publishers liked Wired and FastCompany get on Roku and increase revenues.
-That’s why we wanted to put this guide together to help more businesses succeed on such an exciting TV streaming platform.
+There are many tools that can help you build and monetize Roku channels.
+At MAZ, we’ve spent over a decade helping video publishers liked Wired and FastCompany get on Roku and increase revenues.
+That’s why we put together this beginner’s guide to monetizing your Roku channel.

 Ad-Based (AVOD) vs. Subscription-Based (SVOD).

 Ad-based Video on Demand (AVOD) are channels that sell ads to make money.
 This is the most traditional TV route, with everything from cable TV to YouTube having ads before, in-between or after content.
 These ads can take many shapes, from typical pre or mid-roll ads to sponsored content, banner images, infomercials, direct sponsorships, etc.